PlagueHO/Powershell/New-NanoServerVHD/README.md

 ## New-NanoServerVHD
 Creates a bootable VHD/VHDx containing Windows Server Nano 2016.

+Note: As of Windows Server 2016 Technical Preview 3, the NanoServer folder in the ISO contains a new-nanoserverimage.ps1 PowerShell script that can also be used to create new Nano Server VHD/VHDx files.
+This script is the official one provided by Microsoft and so it should be used in any new scripts.
+I have updated the new-nanoservervhd.ps1 script to support TP3 so that if you have already got scripts using it then you don't have to rewrite them to use the official one (although you probably should).

 ### Overview
-Creates a bootable VHD/VHDx containing Windows Server Nano 2016 using the publicly available Windows Server 2016 Technical Preview 2 ISO.
+Creates a bootable VHD/VHDx containing Windows Server Nano 2016 using the publicly available Windows Server 2016 Technical Preview 3 ISO.

 This script needs the Convert-WindowsImage.ps1 script to be in the same folder.
 It can be downloaded from: https://gallery.technet.microsoft.com/scriptcenter/Convert-WindowsImageps1-0fe23a8f